MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 ![](custom_init.png)

-When we implement a custom initializer Swift no longer provides the default *memberwise* initializer.
+When we implement a custom initializer, Swift no longer provides the default *memberwise* initializer.
 In many cases this OK.
-If you however want to keep the memberwise initializer and simply provide an additional initializer you can add the initializer to an extension instead of adding it to the struct directly:
+If you however want to keep the memberwise initializer and simply provide an additional initializer you can add the initializer to an extension instead of adding it to the struct directly (Extensions will be discussed in a later tutorial):

 	struct TodoItem {
 	  var title: String